susy2015/ZInvisible/README.md

 # ZInvisible

 ## Setup Other Repos

 First follow the instructions here: https://github.com/susy2015/SusyAnaTools#instructions.
 Once you are done, you should have a CMSSW area setup that contains the TopTagger repo and the SusyAnaTools repo.

+## TopTagger

+If you want to install the TopTagger for Standalone (edm free), follow the instructions within CMSSW [here](https://github.com/susy2015/TopTagger/tree/master/TopTagger#standalone-edm-free-install-instructions-within-cmssw), but exclude the commands you have already done (don't repeat CMSSW setup and cloning TopTagger repository).

 ## ZInvisible Repo